 One common thread that runs deep across every method of managing a remote team: trust.

-As i mentioned it in our previous blog post, employees need to trust that their managers are looking out for their best interest.
+As we mentioned it in our previous blog post, employees need to trust that their managers are looking out for their best interest.
 Managers need to trust that their employees are engaged and motivated at work.

 Part of this trust is built during the hiring process—selecting candidates who are self-motivated—and the rest is built over time with each positive interaction.